"Man is the only animal that blushes. Or needs to."

 "It's the fire you made for me."

 "The first night I came here I'd have died if you hadn't built a fire," Eve said.
-"Now I keep that fire in me always."
+"Now I keep it in me always."

 Buchard, too, noted the return of the wolves to the forest.
 His neighbors were afraid to hunt alone anymore, and those with livestock found their numbers dwindling.
-"Bad times are coming," Buchard said.
+"Bad times are coming," he said.

 "There will always be a few wolves about," said Peter.
 "I'm sure they'll move on."

-"You've lived here a year," he said, and Peter realized it was true.
+"You've lived here more than a year," he said, and Peter realized it was true.
 "You do good work.
 You take care of yourself.
-But the other people still don't want you here.
-We don't like outsiders in this place.
-We are stubborn and do not like to bend.
+But the other people like outsiders in this place.
 It's our way."

 Buchard's wife was busy with a pot of some kind of stew over the fire.